Corvallis School Menus

 - Blodgett School

 Student health is our primary focus.
 The nutritional analysis is meant to give parents and district nurses the information necessary to make important decisions regarding student dietary restrictions.
-While we try to keep all nutritional information up to date, menus and recipes can chance due to vendor availability and product formulations.
+While we try to keep all nutritional information up to date, menus and recipes can change due to vendor availability and product formulations.
 Please contact us if you have any questions.

 - Elementary Breakfast (info coming soon)

-- Elementary Lunch (info coming soon)
+- Elementary Lunch

 - Secondary Breakfast (info coming soon)